david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_Memory_primitives.md

 ## Blobs

-InferenceEngine::Blob is the main class intended for working with memory.
+[ie_api.Blob](https://docs.openvinotoolkit.org/2021.1/ie_python_api/classie__api_1_1Blob.html) is the main class intended for working with memory.
 Using this class you can read and write memory, get information about the memory structure etc.

 The right way to create Blob objects with a specific layout is to use constructors with [ie_api.TensorDesc](https://docs.openvinotoolkit.org/2021.1/ie_python_api/classie__api_1_1TensorDesc.html).